Introduction

 Running well involves three things: Endurance, Speed and Economy.
 To say it another way, Running well is dependent on:

-- optimizing your bodies’ metabolism for endurance,
+- Optimizing your bodies’ metabolism for endurance

-- strengthening your body for speed, and
+- Strengthening your body for speed

-- running with good form.
+- Running with good form

 Endurance, in a sport like running, is the ability to maintain a relatively high percentage of maximum speed for a long time.
 The muscle contractions that propel an athlete take energy.
 That energy is provided via a process known as metabolism.
 Metabolism takes place in the muscle cells.
 The body utilizes stored energy reserves, in the form of fat and muscular or liver glycogen, to generate energy.
 Simply put, endurance is a function of the metabolism’s ability to deliver energy to the muscle cells at a high rate and for a long time.